cccbr/runningatower/content/docs/communication/faqs/index.md

 # Frequently Asked Questions

 **These are some questions that are often asked by bell ringers.
-The answers are based on [Church of England](https://runningatower.cccbr.org.uk/docs/glossary/#church-of-england) practice, so may vary elsewhere across the world and denominations.** The following was written by **[The Guild of Clerical Ringers is pleased to offer help](http://guildofclericalringers.org.uk/)**, in 2020, and was previously published as a .pdf file on the [CCCBR](https://runningatower.cccbr.org.uk/docs/glossary/#cccbr) website.
+The answers are based on [Church of England](https://runningatower.cccbr.org.uk/docs/glossary/#church-of-england) practice, so may vary elsewhere across the world and denominations.** The following was written by **[The Guild of Clerical Ringers](http://guildofclericalringers.org.uk/)**, in 2020, and was previously published as a .pdf file on the [CCCBR](https://runningatower.cccbr.org.uk/docs/glossary/#cccbr) website.

 ## Getting to know the people involved in the church where we ring